Unlockable Challenges

 Outcomes

-Our goal is to improve courier engagement during delivery: shifts worked, shifts completed, and orders accepted.
-This project has been put on hold due to shifting business priorities.
+Our goal is to improve courier engagement during delivery: shifts worked, shifts completed, and orders accepted

 Final Design

-Couriers, or delivery drivers, are given “Challenges” to complete for a reward.
-For example, a Challenge could be “Complete 6 deliveries for a $25 reward”.
+Couriers are given “Challenges”, or tasks, to complete for a reward.
+For example, “Complete 6 deliveries for a $25 reward”.

-Existing research has found the structure of Unlockable Challenges is highly motivating.
-It provides couriers with an early win and a sense of progression as they accomplish each checkpoint.
-This creates feelings of achievability, which drives satisfaction and boosts acceptance rate, shifts worked, and PtoD (delivery speed).
+The structure of Unlockable Challenges provides Couriers with an early win and a sense of progression as they accomplishment each checkpoint.
+This creates feelings of achievability, which drives satisfaction

 How might we alter the existing Challenge Hub to accommodate Unlockable Challenges?